dfederlein/vagrant-tower/README.md

 ansible-playbook site.yml
 ```

-Further material to get you started in ansible CLI can be found here:  http://www.ansibleworks.com/docs/
+Further material to get you started in ansible CLI can be found in this PDF: http://releases.ansible.com/ansible-tower/docs/tower_user_guide-latest.pdf

 **TROUBLESHOOTING**